komidore64/wikity-wack/README.md

 ## Usage

-### **:WikityWackopen [article-name]**
+### `:WikityWackopen <article-name>`

-Open the given article into the current buffer for editing
+Open the named wiki page in the current buffer for editing.

+example:

 ```vim
 :WikityWackopen EXVSMBON/Gundam
 ```

-### **:WikityWackpublish**
+### `:WikityWackpublish`

-Publish the contents of the current buffer to the same wiki page name you opened.
+Publish the contents of the current buffer to the wiki page you opened.

 Errors when this is run in a buffer that has not been previously attached to a remote wiki page with `:WikityWackopen`.

-### **:WikityWackdiff**
+### `:WikityWackdiff`

 Opens a vimdiff split of the current buffer with the version of what is currently on the remote wiki page.

-The buffer containing the remote wiki page contents is unmodifiable to avoid any accidental changes.
+Errors when this is run in a buffer that has not been previously attached to a remote wiki page with `:WikityWackopen`.

 When you're done, close the `<article_name> - REMOTE` buffer and run `:diffoff` in your editing buffer to turn off vim's diff settings.

-Errors when this is run in a buffer that has not been previously attached to a remote wiki page with `:WikityWackopen`.

 ## Installation

 **Wikity-Wack** is Vundle-compatible so just add the following to your plugin list:

 ```vim
 Plugin 'komidore64/wikity-wack'